pcelvng/task-tools/apps/flowlord/Workflow_plan.md

 -- Find all phases in a specific workflow file
 SELECT task, depends_on, rule, status
 FROM workflow_phases
-WHERE workflow_file_path = 'workflows/data-load.toml';
+WHERE file_path = 'workflows/data-load.toml';

--- Find phases that depend on a specific task type SELECT workflow_file_path, task, rule, status
+-- Find phases that depend on a specific task type SELECT file_path, task, rule, status
 FROM workflow_phases
 WHERE depends_on = 'data-load';

--- Find phases by topic (using LIKE for topic:job matching) SELECT workflow_file_path, task, depends_on, rule, status FROM workflow_phases
+-- Find phases by topic (using LIKE for topic:job matching) SELECT file_path, task, depends_on, rule, status
+FROM workflow_phases
 WHERE task LIKE 'data-load:%';

 -- Find phases with warnings or errors
-SELECT workflow_file_path, task, status
+SELECT file_path, task, status
 FROM workflow_phases
 WHERE status IS NOT NULL AND status != '';

 -- Find phases with specific status messages
-SELECT workflow_file_path, task, status
+SELECT file_path, task, status
 FROM workflow_phases
 WHERE status LIKE '%warning%' OR status LIKE '%error%';